-Businessman made to apologise to Nirmala Sitharaman for GST comments: Opposition
+Businessman’s apology to Nirmala Sitharaman for GST criticism sparks political storm

 “His apology was surreptitiously recorded and shared by BJP’s official handle,” Shrinate alleged.
 “This is the height of arrogance where a businessman can’t even voice his concern.”

+K Annamalai, the BJP’s Tamil Nadu chief, apologised for his party workers having shared the video of the private conversation.

-Leader of the Opposition Rahul Gandhi also responded to the incident, accusing Sitharaman of showing “outright disrespect” to Srinivasan.
+Amid the controversy, Leader of the Opposition Rahul Gandhi had accused Sitharaman of showing “outright disrespect” to Srinivasan.

 “Yet, when a billionaire friend seeks to bend the rules, change the laws, or acquire national assets, Modi ji rolls out the red carpet,” Gandhi said on social media.
 “Our small business owners have already endured the blows of demonetisation, an inaccessible banking system, tax extortion and a disastrous GST.”